 The AVTA also produces information resources that support the decisions fleet managers and the public make when acquiring advanced technology vehicles.
 The testing results are presented in easy-to understand formats that allow users to compare the performance of different types of vehicles.

-The AVTA's primary testing partner is ECOtality North America.
+The AVTA's primary testing partner is Intertek [formally ECOtality].
 Argonne National Laboratory (ANL) and Oak Ridge National Laboratory (ORNL) both provide the AVTA with dynamometer testing support.
 The AVTA also works with more than 100 fleet testing partners in North America to jointly conduct fleet testing of advanced technology vehicles in real-world applications.
 This cooperative research serves to provide the AVTA with vehicle test-environment diversity, access to unique testing capabilities, and the ability to leverage DOE funding.